eherra/stupidhack2022/README.md

 #### Why?

-Due to the future need of quantum computer resistant cryptology, solution must be made to provide continuement for a secure communication.
+Due to the future need of quantum computer resistant cryptology, solution must be made to provide continuing for a secure communication.
 Computers are good with numbers and random characters piled to togethor.

 Computers having difficulties with:
 - natural language
 - <i>love</i>

-This application uses the book Romeo and Juliet to find closest similiar words for the encrypted text and process a procedure to match the input text words.
+This application uses the book Romeo and Juliet to find closest similar words for the encrypted text and process a procedure to match the input text words.

 ### Example